[ Image Credit solarviews.com ]

 Click Check and Install to make sure the server has the required SQL prerequisites installed.

-Once the prerequisites are successfully installed, you will see a message as shown in the next screenshot indicating that the computer meets the software and hardware requirements for MABS and SQL Server.
+Once the prerequisites are successfully installed, you will see a message indicating that the computer meets the software and hardware requirements for MABS and SQL Server as shown in the figure below.
 Click Next.

 Note: You need to ensure that the Scratch Location is at least set to 5% of the data planned to be backed up to Microsoft Azure.
 However, the Staging Area is needed when you restore from Microsoft Azure, more on that at the end of this article.